Sugar House, Salt Lake City: Overview

 Sugar House is home to two shopping centers that collectively feature various retailers, several fast food and family restaurants, and a luxury seating cinema.
 A strip mall is located on the corner of 2100 South and 700 East.
 The corner of 2100 South and 1300 East features three low-rise office buildings.
-Between the shopping center and 2100 South is a small park named Hidden Hollow Natural Area, created in 2001 as a development project to beautify the city in preparation for the 2002 Winter Olympics.
-It was rehabilitated based on the initiative of school children.
+Between the shopping center and 2100 South is a small park named Hidden Hollow Natural Area with a daylighted portion of Parley's Creek, protected by a conservation easement in 2000 as a project to beautify the city in preparation for the 2002 Winter Olympics.
+It was rehabilitated based on the initiative of school children from Hawthorne Elementary School.

 Sugar House Park is located between I-80, 2100 South, 1300 East, and 1700 East.
 The park was host to a large celebration with fireworks each July 4, but it was discontinued in 2018 due to cost, environmental concerns, and staffing shortages.

 Location

 Sugar House is located within the Salt Lake City grid system.
-According to the Community Council, it runs from 500 East to Foothill Drive and north to south from 1300 South to the city limits about 3000 South.
+According to the Sugar House community council, it runs from 500 East to Foothill Drive and north to south from 1300 South to the city limits about 3000 South.
 According to Salt Lake City’s master plan, it runs from 500 East to Parleys Way and 2000 East and from 1700 South to the city limits about 3000 South.
 Many local businesses as well as private residences, although not strictly located within the bounds of Sugar House, use the name because of the area's name recognition.
 The business and commercial center of the neighborhood is located at 1100 East 2100 South which is also the northern end terminus of Highland Drive, where it turns into 1100 East.

 In the past, the Sugar House community council had mostly shunned big-box stores, and a cluster of curbside businesses existed along the intersection of 2100 South and Highland Drive/1100 East, including independent clothing and shoe stores, music shops, artist studios, public art galleries, two coffee shops, a head shop called Wizards & Dreams, and an adult interest store called Blue Boutique.
 However, recent redevelopment of the Granite Block have forced many of these stores to either relocate or close.
 Zoning changes have created concerns that the new development will be less friendly to local businesses.